btoll/benjamintoll.com/content/post/classful_networks.md

 #### It Doesn't Scale

 For instance, I use a private Class C network address space block at home.
-My router is on `192.168.1.1` and my one or two machines are allocated addresses anywhere between the `192.168.1.{2,254}` range (`192.168.1.255` is used as the broadcast address).
+My router is on `192.168.1.1` and my one or two machines are allocated addresses anywhere in the `192.168.1.{2,254}` range (`192.168.1.255` is used as the broadcast address).

-Conversely, a medium or large company will have many, many more machines than I, and so a Class C network is too small for them.
+Conversely, a medium company will have many, many more machines than I, and so a Class C network is too small for it.
 However, the next largest network, Class B, is probably way too large, with 65,536 available addresses.

 What is needed is a scheme that will allow to carve up a classful address block into more efficient sizes.